guillaumeagile/Sam-FizzBuzz2025/CUPID-Learning-Path.md

 We have created a type that looks like a union type by using a base record type and nested records inside it.

-In C#14 (.Net 10 preview), they have introduced discriminated unions: https://medium.com/@yathavarajan/discriminated-unions-in-c-14-modeling-data-the-smarter-way-6390e3d411c6
+In C#14 (.Net 10 preview), they should introduce discriminated unions: https://medium.com/@yathavarajan/discriminated-unions-in-c-14-modeling-data-the-smarter-way-6390e3d411c6 but it's not available yet.

 #### 💡 Learning Objective